modxorg/Docs/en/getting-started/glossary.md

 An optional classifying name that can be attached to any Element or PropertySet (and other objects in later versions of Revolution) that separates it from other similar objects.

+## Child Resource

+MODX resources are arranged in a tree-like manner, and it may happen that one of the resources is specified as a Container, and other resources are located inside it.
+In this case in relation to the Container (which is Parent resource here), such resources are called Child resources.

 ## Chunk Tags

 Tags in the form `[[$ChunkName]]` that can be used in reference to Chunks.